ssadedin/ximmer/README.md

 the female sample name (NA12878) suffixed with the region of the deletion that was simulated.
 An output BED file specifying the deletions would be created as 'deletions.bed'.

 Note that you could specify multiple males, in which case the male to use would be selected randomly.
+If you specify multiple females, each female will have a single deletion simulated.

 Also note that for a reproducible result, you may like to specify the random seed using the -seed option.